"Being frugal does not mean being cheap! It means being economical and avoiding waste." - Catherine Pulsifer

 With the approach of 2019 coming at us faster than we thought, it is always important to set goals and achieve what we couldn’t the year before.
 It is time to hustle in 2019 for financial freedom and a happy lifestyle.

 It starts by taking baby steps - patience and determination are key.

 Your undivided attention to this subject is necessary to find out there are many ways to take action.
 Whether you think you are being frugal or not, there are different paths to saving and being more conscious of your money.

 Earning is hard, spending is easy.
 We rationalize everything we spend our money on and convince ourselves that it’s well-deserved.
-But, the truth is you probably don’t need many of those items that are purchased “ the moment”.
+But, the truth is you probably don’t need many of those items that are purchased “in the moment”.

 As far as being frugal with your money, most people have a lot of room to save on their monthly expenses.
-We’ve all been guilty of wasting money month to month, so let’s plan for 2019 to be a year of change.
+We’ve all been guilty of wasting money from month to month, so let’s plan for 2019 to be a year of change.

 Being frugal doesn't take away fun or mean that you have to stay home to not spend money.
 It simply helps you set your goals straight and ultimately enjoy what you have in front of you.

 Being frugal isn't a bad way to refer to yourself or others.
 It doesn't mean your cheap or boring, it simply means that you are cautious about your spending.

 Money is associated with happiness which is a sad way to think of it.
 Money isn't everything, it can improve how you live your life but if it’s not taken care of it can also cause stress, anxiety and lots of debt.

 Start being frugal before you run out of options.
 Don’t let yourself take advantage of spending and realizing when it’s too late.